What is Toxic Stress and how to Manage it?

 So, what is stress and what isn’t it?

-Through evolution, humans have developed the stress response for the very purpose of fueling our body and minds when we are faced with a threat or challenge we need to overcome.
+Through evolution humans have developed the stress response for the very purpose of fueling our body and minds when we are faced with a threat or challenge we need to overcome.
 The system that generates stress is designed to be activated to help us deal with difficult situations or exciting opportunities.
 When it is working right, it helps us to show up and do our best.

-When our stress response is functioning well, it activates to face the challenge at hand, and then it turns off allowing us to rest, recover and restore so that we are ready to take on the next challenge.
+When our stress response is functioning well, it activates our body and brain to face the challenge at hand, and then it turns off allowing us to rest, recover and restore so that we are ready to take on the next challenge.
 Think of a thermostat that is always working to come back to “room temperature”.
-The heat kicks on, then turns off once it’s achieved the goal.
+The heat kicks on, then turns off once the goal is achieved.

 Toxic Stress - What is it?